nightrome/cocostuff/README.md

 - COCO-Stuff annotations & code: [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode)

 ### Acknowledgements
 This work is supported by the ERC Starting Grant VisCul.
-The annotation work was done by the crowd-sourcing startup Mighty AI and we gratefully acknowledge support and funding from Mighty AI and the Common Visual Data Foundation.
+The annotations were done by the crowdsourcing startup Mighty AI, and financed by Mighty AI and the Common Visual Data Foundation.

 ### Contact
 If you have any questions regarding this dataset, please contact us at holger-at-it-caesar.com.